ppratikcr7/TheSkirr/README-main.md

 Open: http://localhost:8000/ and not http://127.0.0.1:8000/ as you would get forbidden error.

-Now, login once with the SMTP gmail account in your browser google accounts inorder to not get STMPAuth error on verification mail on user registration.

-Credentials:
-EMAIL = 'editor.aspire@gmail.com'
-PASSWORD = 'login&aspire'

 Click signup.
 Register your user and open link received on email and login with your credentials.

 # If you want to work on react app: